jithu-keyvalue/ai-interview-coach/Readme.md

-💭 How can users sign up through a real web page?
+💭 How can users log in to the coach securely?

-Let’s integrate our backend with a simple frontend.

-We will see what issues come up when the browser talks to the API directly.
+Let users log in and receive a secure token for further requests.

 🎯 Problem
 Create a basic signup form and connect it to the FastAPI backend.